 Practical Ethics and Responsibility Competition

-Welcome to the Uehiro Centre’s Practical Ethics and Responsibility competition!
+Welcome to the Uehiro Oxford Institute’s Practical Ethics and Responsibility competition!

 "How am I responsible for the environment?
 Should there be limits on how we can punish people who do wrong?
 If very ill patients want to die, should doctors be held responsible if they help them?
 Who is responsible for the global spread of infectious diseases?"